Eight interesting things about pigs

 Mother pigs recognise their piglets’ calls.
 In a study where mother pigs were played recordings of piglet sounds, they responded more strongly to the calls of their own piglets than those of unfamiliar piglets.

-Unfortunately, in industrial farms, pigs housed in cramped cages are prevented from doing so many things.
-Above are just eight of their many amazing abilities.
-If the number ‘eight’ does bring good fortune, let’s make it a better future for pigs in industrial farms around the world.
+Unfortunately, in factory farms, pigs housed in cramped cages are prevented from doing so many things.
+Above are just eight of their many amazing abilities, let’s make it a better future for pigs in industrial farms around the world.